msgdevteam/barbershop-app/README.md

 npm run dev
 ```

-The `npm start` command will Run the app in the development mode.
+The `npm run dev` command will Run the app in the development mode.
 Open [http://localhost:5176](http://localhost:5176) to view it in the browser.

 ## Development